Matthew Chapter Eleven

 Matthew 11:27

-'All things have been committed to me by my Father.
-No one knows the Son except the Father, and no one knows the Father except the Son and those to whom the Son chooses to reveal him.'
+"My Father has handed over everything to me.
+Indeed, no one fully knows the Son except the Father, and no one fully knows the Father except the Son and those to whom the Son wishes to reveal him.

 Matthew 11:28-30

-'Come to me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light.'
+"Come to me, all of you who are struggling and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, because I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy, and my burden is light."

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.